AlMO-2504/Multi-Platform-Music-Playlist-Management-Program/README.md

 1.d) For playing back playlists\
 1.d.1. ask user for song where to start\
 1.d.2. ask user if they want a) a random order, b) or not\
-1.d.2.a) For a random order
+1.d.2.a) For a random order\
+1.d.2.a.1. generate a list with numbers from 1 to the number of songs in playlists\
+1.d.2.a.2. follow that order for that playback\
+1.d.2.b) For a not random order\
+1.d.2.a.1. follow the order in the list\
+3.